 The Corporate Governance defines the system and rules for the Company management and control.

-Fincantieri operates in a context of fair competition with honesty, integrity, fairness and good faith, respecting the legitimate interests of shareholders, employees, customers, financial and business partners and of the local community and collectivity where it is present with its activities.
+Fincantieri operates in a context of fair competition with honesty, integrity, fairness and good faith, respecting the legitimate interests of Shareholders, employees, customers, financial and business partners and of the local community and collectivity where it is present with its activities.

-These same principles have been acknowledged by the Company in the definition of its Corporate Governance system, which is articulated according to the general and special legislation applicable, to the Bylaws, to the “Organization, Management and Control Model” pursuant to Legislative Decree 231/2001 and to the Code of Ethics as well as the recommendations contained in the Code of Conduct for listed companies, to internal regulations and to the best practice in the field.
+These same principles have been acknowledged by the Company in the definition of its Corporate Governance system, which is articulated according to the general and special legislation applicable, to the Bylaws, to the "Organization, Management and Control Model" pursuant to Legislative Decree 231/2001 and to the Code of Ethics as well as the recommendations contained in the Code of Conduct for listed companies, to internal regulations and to the best practices in the field.

 The system of Management and Control adopted is the traditional one where the management of the Company is entrusted to the Board of Directors and the control functions are vested in the Board of Statutory Auditors.
 The statutory audit is performed by an independent auditing firm.